-Subject of the consultation Date of the consultation Time given to comment Names of institutions/bodies/pe rsons consulted Summary of the results Opinion on Measure Investments in Physical Assets of Agricultural Holdings 06.01.2014 Reform, MoFAL producers and Breeders Association: As this sector prevents the migration from rural to urban and it is the cheapest protein source, poultry sector should be supported.
-Sustainable Rural and Urban Development Association: Goose should be considered as local product as goose breeding EU Regulations and Country Strategy Paper 11-15.11.
+Subject of the consultation Date of the consultation Time given to comment Names of institutions/bodies/pe rsons consulted Summary of the results Opinion on Measure Investments in Physical Assets of Agricultural Holdings 06.01.2014 Reform, MoFAL DG EU and International Relations, MoFAL DG Food and Control, MoFAL DG Livestock, MoFAL DG Agricultural Resarch and Policies, MoFAL Strategy Development Depertment, MoFAL Turkish Poultry Meat producers and Breeders Association Sustainable Rural and Urban Development Association Turkish Veterinary Medical Association Support for water buffalo and egg sector was recommended and the recommendation is reflected to the programme Turkish Poultry Meat producers and Breeders Association: As this sector prevents the migration from rural to urban and it is the cheapest protein source, poultry sector should be supported.
+Sustainable Rural and Urban Development Association: Goose should be considered as local product as goose breeding does not require cage/poultry house, only pasture land is sufficient for goose breeding. the most profitable method is the traditional method and for this reason it may not be supported under this measure.
+Goose will be supported under measure 101.
+Turkish Veterinary Medical Association: There should be diversification for poultry meat.
+Goose and duck should be included.
+Goose was included in the programme.
+Duck raising found be marginal in terms of poultry production and consumption.
+EU Regulations and Country Strategy Paper 11-15.11.
 2013, 15-22.01.2014 Ministry of EU Affairs Incorporated in the Programme

 Subject of the consultation Date of the consultation Time given to comment Names of institutions/bodies/pe rsons consulted Summary of the results Compliance to EU legislation, difficulties faced by food business 11-15.11.2013, 6.01.2014, 26.2.2014, 16.04.
-2014 DG EU and International Relations, DG Food and Control, MoFAL, Provincial Directorates of MoFAL, Antalya Exporters Union Incorporated in the rationale of measures Production capacities and production figures of sectors 13.11.2013, 15.01.2014, 07.05.2014 DG Fisheries and Aquaculture, MoFAL, Ministry of Science Industry and Technology Turkish Poultry Meat Producers and Breeders Association Reflected in the rationale, and the investment sizes to be supported Turkish Poultry Meat Producers and Breeders Association: Broiler should continue with 5000-50000 capacity The Programme will continue with these capacities Investments to be supported in milk sector 24.04.2013,11- 14.11.2013, 22- 25.01.2014 Milk, Meat and Food Producers Union of Turkey - SETBIR, Association of Packaged Milk and Milk Products Industrialists - ASUDER Priorities in the sector and sizes to be supported are reflected to the programme (it is decided to decrease the minimum capacity in milk processing enterprises from 10 days/ton to 5 tonnes/ days) Investments to be supported in red meat sector 14.11.2013 Investment sizes to be supported are reflected to the programme Investments to be supported in poultry sector 14.11.2013 Union of White Meet Industrialists and Breeders-BESDBIR, Ministry of EU Affairs, Provincial Directorates of MoFAL Reflected to the Programme Inclusion of goose and duck production 14.11.2013 Central Council of Veterinary Union of Turkey Goose breeding is included in the programme
+2014 DG EU and International Relations, DG Food and Control, MoFAL, Provincial Directorates of MoFAL, Antalya Exporters Union Incorporated in the rationale of measures Production capacities and production figures of sectors 13.11.2013, 15.01.2014, 07.05.2014 DG Fisheries and Aquaculture, MoFAL, Ministry of Science Industry and Technology Turkish Poultry Meat Producers and Breeders Association Turkish Poultry Meat Producers and Breeders Association: Broiler should continue with 5000-50000 Investments to be supported in milk sector 24.04.2013,11- 14.11.2013, 22- 25.01.2014 Milk, Meat and Food Producers Union of Turkey - SETBIR, Association of Packaged Milk and Milk Products Industrialists - ASUDER Priorities in the sector and sizes to be supported are reflected to the programme (it is decided to decrease the minimum capacity in milk processing enterprises from 10 days/ton to 5 tonnes/days) Investments to be supported in red meat sector Investment sizes to be supported are reflected to the programme Investments to be supported in poultry sector 14.11.2013 Union of White Meet Industrialists and Breeders-BESDBIR, Ministry of EU Affairs, Provincial Directorates of MoFAL Reflected to the Programme Inclusion of goose and duck production 14.11.2013 Central Council of Veterinary Union of Turkey Goose breeding is included in the programme

-Subject of the consultation Date of the consultation Time given to comment Names of institutions/bodies/pe rsons consulted Summary of the results Investments to be supported in fruit and vegetable sector 2013, 4- Central Union of Fruit Producers Related institution and directories of MofAL Included in the strategy and evaluation for the program Investments to be supported in fisheries and aquaculture 15.11.2013, 22- Aquaculture Suggested expenditure items and investment sizes to be supported are partly reflected to the programme.
+Subject of the consultation Date of the consultation Time given to comment Names of institutions/bodies/pe rsons consulted Summary of the results Investments to be supported in fruit and vegetable sector 2013, 4- Central Union of Fruit Producers Related institution and directories of MofAL Included in the strategy and evaluation for the program Investments to be supported in fisheries and aquaculture 15.11.2013, 22- Cooperatives - Suggested expenditure items and investment sizes to be supported are partly reflected to the programme.